 “Coming to meet halfway is possible only between people who are mutually honest and sincere in their way of life.”

-The I Ching (or ancient Chinese Book of Changes) based On Hexagram 44
+As taught in The I Ching (or ancient Chinese Book of Changes) based On Hexagram 44 Translated by Carol Anthony and Annotated by

 Dr. Art Rosengarten